10-Minute Níspero Chutney (Spicy Loquat Recipe)

 Spread it on toast or crackers (with vegan cheese, yes, please).

-Dollop it onto veggie burgers or wraps, add a few spinach or lettuce leaves for a sweet and spicy boost.
+Dollop it onto veggie burgers or wraps, add a few raw spinach or lettuce leaves for a sweet and spicy boost.

 Use it as a side for yummy spicy Tikka Masala Sweet Potato Chips.